bbauska/W3Cx-4of5-thru-May-2024/README.md

 type="date"> elements, for example.

-Web components enable you<i> to use custom HTML elements in your HTML documents<i>, that render as complex widgets: a better-looking calendar, an input text with vocal recognition, a nice chart, etc.
+Web components enable you<i> to use custom HTML elements in your HTML documents</i>, that render as complex widgets: a better-looking calendar, an input text with vocal recognition, a nice chart, etc.

 Let's start with an example!
 This code...: